DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 because you have that prepared.
 If the logical actions and outcomes of the Players in the session lead to a different outcome, go with it.
-These will lead to the most organic and well-remembered circumstances in your Adventure, and Players and GM's work together to bring these moments to life.
+These will lead to the most organic and well-remembered circumstances in your Adventure, and Players and GMs work together to bring these moments to life.
 The Game Master builds the world, populates it with characters and history, and then the Players walk through that world and experience it first-hand.